-Rugby World Cup: Spark Sport criticised over service again
+Rugby World Cup: Spark Sport responds after service criticised again

 Before last night, the most recent issues came during Wales' victory over Australia on Sunday night, which was slammed by thousands of customers online after problems including multiple commentaries running simultaneously, delayed audio, and a spell where pictures were seemingly lost all impacted their broadcast.

-The biggest issues had struck during the All Blacks' first game against the Springboks, where streaming problems saw the game put onto free-to-air channel Duke.
+The biggest issues had struck during the All Blacks' first game against the Springboks, where streaming problems saw the game put on to free-to-air channel Duke.
 However, the multiple complaints in the Welsh win on Sunday night caused just as many complaints from customers on social media.

-After the game, Spark explained the blunders, pushing the blame for the early audio problems onto TVNZ, though not explaining the issues later in the game.
+After the game, Spark explained the blunders, pushing the blame for the early audio problems on to TVNZ, though not explaining the issues later in the game.

 "As previously commented on by TVNZ, at the beginning of the Australia vs Wales game there were some production issues with the audio feed from TVNZ during the first few minutes of the match," the company said in a statement.